-- Alligators are usually hunted after dark (although some hunters use snatchhooks on animals during day and twilight hours). - Alligators are located at night by their reflective eye shine, which has a characteristic red glow. - Alligators should be approached quietly keeping the beam of the spotlight directly in or just above their eyes.
+- Alligators are usually hunted after dark (although some hunters use snatch hooks on animals during day and twilight hours). - Alligators are located at night by their reflective eye shine, which has a characteristic red glow. - Alligators should be approached quietly keeping the beam of the spotlight directly in or just above their eyes.

-^{} Please check early season waterfowl dates (early teal and Canada Goose seasons) as they traditionally occur in the month of September.
+^{} Please check early season waterfowl dates (early teal for "ducks" and Canada goose and teal for "waterfowl") as they traditionally occur in the month of September.